 Practicing Lean depends upon fostering a student mentality — recognizing what you don’t know, and approaching the unknown with a curious, humble mind.
 Whether you’re new to Lean or a seasoned expert, reading about the experiences and practices of others is an excellent way to practice a key Lean concept: continuous improvement.
-At LeanKit, when people ask us how to learn more about Lean, we often direct them to these excellent Lean books, written by our esteemed colleagues in the Lean community.
+At LeanKit, when people ask us how to learn more about Lean, we often direct them to these excellent Lean management books, written by our esteemed colleagues in the Lean community.

-These five Lean books can often be found circulating among our teams at LeanKit.
+These five Lean management books can often be found circulating among our teams at LeanKit.
 No matter where you are in your journey, read these books to expand your thinking and continue to grow in your practice of Lean.

 Our Top 5 Recommended Lean Books